arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

     double susceptibility[pu*s/m];
 ~~~

-Susceptibility of pole to wind stress (derivative of pole stress w.r.t wind speed).
+Susceptibility of pole to wind stress (derivative of pole stress with respect to wind speed).

 ### `total_moment`